gweber/ip-internal-dnsserver/README.md

 so i wrote this dns server, which translates requests in the form of __10.1.2.3.ip.mycompany.com__ to __10.1.2.3__.
 That way, the zscaler dns is getting a prober IP and translates it into the 100.64. scope and devices formerly unreachable are accessible now.

 ### performance
-as i do not suspect as too many requests per second, that is not the main focus.  the client.c is a testing module which will be extended to benchmark the server.
+as i do not suspect too many requests per second, that is not the main focus.  the client.c is a testing module which will be extended to benchmark the server. at the moment, the python dns server is not threaded, though handles roughly 10k request/sec.

 ### SOA, MX, et al
-this is work in progress.
+this is work in progress :-)